Little Boots: 2014–2017: Business Pleasure, Working Girl and After Hours

-2018–present: Burn and 10th Anniversary reissue of Hands
+2018–2019: EPs and 10th Anniversary reissue of Hands

 Little Boots released her seventh EP Burn on 6 April 2018.
 The EP features 4 songs, all of which are collaborative efforts with female producers.
 The EP was preceded by single "Shadows".
 In September 2019, she announced a 10th-anniversary re-issue of Hands, accompanied by "Echoes", unreleased demos, rarities and B-sides. "'Echoes' was due to be a follow-up single after 'Hands'," she explained.
 "It was co-written with RedOne who I wrote 'Remedy' with, and who'd been working on a lot of the early Gaga stuff at the time.
 It's super pop and 80s and fans loved it when I played it live.
 Given it took on almost mythical status on fan forums I'm very happy to be able to finally share the song decades later."

 In a November 2019 interview with The Guardian, Spice Girl Melanie C revealed she has been working with Little Boots on Chisholm's upcoming eighth studio album.
+That same year, she released her eighth EP, Jump.

+2020–present: ABBA Voyage and Tomorrow's Yesterdays

+After joining ABBA Voyage in 2021, Little Boots announced that she would be releasing her fourth studio album, and unveiled its lead single "Silver Ballons".
+Tomorrow's Yesterdays was released on 18 March 2022, seven years after Working Girl (2015).
+It was solely written and produced by herself.